 Dianne Parker (nee Yates) is a Deaconess of the Presbyterian Church of Queensland now in active retirement with many years experience in parish ministry, hospital chaplaincy and aged care ministry.
 She is married to David Parker.

 Dianne gained an L.Th through Melbourne Bible Institute in 1972 and began working with the Presbyterian Church of Queensland (PCQ) in 1973, and was accepted as a Deaconess in 1976.
 She served in parish ministry in Gladstone, Toowoomba and Bundaberg before coming to Brisbane in 1986 where she initially worked half time at St Paul’s Presbyterian Church, St Paul’s Terrace, Brisbane, and half time at St Andrew’s hospital before becoming full time Chaplain at St Andrew’s Hospital.
-After the Uniting Church took over the hospital in 2000 she began an Aged Care ministry to all Aged Care homes within a 25km radius of the Brisbane CBD, and to people receiving care packages which she continued until taking early retirement in 2009.
+After the Uniting Church took over the hospital in 2000 she began an Aged Care ministry to all Aged Care homes within a 25km radius of the Brisbane CBD, and to people receiving care packages, which she continued until taking early retirement in 2009.

-A special interest area has been evangelism in the Queensland Presbyterian church from the beginning of the twentieth century, when Andrew Stewart, a tweed manufacturer from Edinburgh, brought a team of evangelists to conduct Simultaneous Evangelistic meetings throughout Brisbane, and then other areas of Queensland.
+A special interest area was evangelism in the Queensland Presbyterian church from the beginning of the twentieth century, when Andrew Stewart, a tweed manufacturer from Edinburgh, brought a team of evangelists to conduct Simultaneous Evangelistic meetings throughout Brisbane, and then other areas of Queensland.
 This was the beginning of a life-

-The main records in the collection include PCQ and congregational minutes, parish registers, Assembly documents, church and ministerial fields, newspapers, books, photographs and general files.
-Some of the material has been digitised or microfilmed, and there are electronic and manual indexes.
-Many enquiries relate to baptism and marriage records; questions about these are addressed in the first place to the general office of PCQ.
+The main records in the collection included PCQ and congregational minutes, parish registers, Assembly documents, church and ministerial fields, newspapers, books, photographs and general files.
+Some of the material was digitised or microfilmed, and there were electronic and manual indexes.
+The historical records of the work of the Presbyterian church in aboriginal missions in the north were also contained in the Archives.

 It is with great sadness that we announce Dianne Joy Parker (Yates) died on Wed 29 May 2019 after a 19 month battle with an aggressive malignant brain tumour, the last three months of which was in palliative care.
 Dianne was almost 70 years of age.
 She faced the end bravely, full of faith and died peacefully.
 The funeral service was on 7 June at St Paul’s Presbyterian Church, Spring Hill, Brisbane.